 However, the employer still must provide a copy of Form 1095-C to the IRS.
-Employers might find this useful, therefore, only if they believe the statement will generate fewer employee questions than the completed Form 1095-C, or it will have difficulty providing the lowest cost premium information.
+In this case, an employer might find that giving a notice to the employee (versus providing a copy of Form 1095-C) to be useful if the employer believes the notice to the employee will generate fewer employee questions than the completed Form 1095-C, or it would have difficulty providing the lowest cost premium information.